Birational motives, I: pure birational motives: Birational motives and birational categories

-where $\place_{\Sm^\proj}(F)$ denotes the full subcategory of $\place(F)$ defined by those $K/F$ which have a cofinal set of smooth projective models and $S_r$ is the set of purely transcendental field extensions.
-If $\car F=0$, the morphisms in the second category can be described by means of $R$-equivalence \cite[Th.
-5.4.14]{Birat}, and by Theorem \ref{l5.1}, the morphisms in the last category can be described by means of Chow groups of $0$-cycles.
-One checks easily that the action of the composite functor on Hom sets is just the map which sends $R$-equivalence classes of rational points to $0$-cycles modulo rational equivalence.
-This puts this map within a functorial setting.
+where $\place_*(F)$ denotes the full subcategory of $\place(F)$ defined by those $K/F$ which have a cofinal set of smooth proper models, and $S_r\subset Ar(\place(F))$ denotes the set of purely transcendental extensions.
+The same arguments as in loc. cit. give an analogous functor

-In characteristic zero, we can also describe the image of a place $\lambda:K\tto L$ in $CH_0(X_L)$, where $X$ is a smooth projective model of $K$: it is just the class of the centre of $\lambda$.
-Hence the image of the functor
+where $\place_\sharp(F)$ has the same definition as $\place_*(F)$, replacing ``smooth proper'' by ``smooth projective''.
+Composing \eqref{5.1sharp} with \eqref{eq5.1}, we get a functor

-on morphisms consists of the classes of rational points.
+We can describe the image under this functor of a place $\lambda:K\tto L$ in $CH_0(X_L)$, where $X$ is a smooth projective model of $K$: it is just the class of the centre of $\lambda$.
+Hence the image of \eqref{eq5.3} on morphisms consists of the classes of $L$-rational points.
 This answers a question of D\'eglise.